neurodata/neurodata.io/content/guides/annotate_fiji.md

 This guide shows how to annotate data in a way that NeuroData can import into our processing pipelines.

 >NOTE: This guide is based on a guide written by the Nomads NeuroDataDesign team.
-The original guide can be found <a href="https://neurodata-annotator.readthedocs.io/en/latest/" target="_blank" rel="noopener">here</a>.

 ### Annotate with FIJI